-Student loans are the largest source of debt in the United States after mortgages.
+Student loans are the largest source of debt in the United States after mortgages, hence why financial aid is more important than ever.

 College costs can overwhelm you.
 A moderate budget for in-state public college in 2017 averageD $24,610 a year, while a moderate budget for a private college averaged $49,320.
 Multiply that by four years of college, and it’s enough to trigger a panic attack.